 clinic manager.
 Often, hospital staff and the health care team are able to provide appropriate support in these situations.

-All inpatients at any UHN hospital may have one Essential Care Partner visit the hospital each day.
+Some patients will no longer be allowed to have an Essential Care Partner enter the hospital.
+There are also new limits on how often Essential Care Partners may enter the hospital.
 Patients coming for an outpatient (daytime) appointment may have one Essential Care Partner to support their care at UHN.